-- 1. Raise the cutterdeck all the way. - Adjust the spring A with nut B: 52" cutterdecks to a length of 9-1/8" (232 mm) 61" cutterdecks to a length of 9-9/16" (242 mm) The springs may be tightened or loosened from this point according to personal preference.
+- 1. Raise the cutterdeck all the way. - 2.
+Adjust the spring A with nut B: The spring length should be set at approximately 8-3/4", inside loop to inside loop, when in transport position.

-NOTE: The 48" cutterdecks do not have counterbalance springs.
+The springs may be tightened or loosened from this point according to personal preference.